Journeyman Lineman (IBEW) Line of Progression

 facilities within PG&E's system.
 They are our primary crews

-territory to perform its work.
-Position Summary All Journeyman
+PG&E's service territory to perform its work. - Position

-drug and/or alcohol screening.
-We are hiring qualified Journeyman
+screening. - We are hiring qualified Journeyman Linemen to work

-Linemen to work throughout our service territory in Distribution
+throughout our service territory in Distribution and Transmission,

-and Transmission, Division and General Construction positions, as
+Division and General Construction positions, as well as Compliance

-California's Central Valley and Bay Area, however additional
+Central Valley and Bay Area, however additional locations and

-locations and classifications could become available at any time
+classifications could become available at any time based on

-based on changing business needs.
-Please note that Transmission
+changing business needs.
+Please note that Transmission T-200

 Department per LOA 22-18 and T-200 and T-300 positions in De Anza,